-Document source: Thomas Nelson Community College Faculty Handbook.
+Document source: Virginia Peninsula Community College Faculty Handbook.

 To insure the college an instructional program marked by excellence, the Virginia Community College System supports the concept of academic freedom.
 In the development of knowledge, research endeavors, and creative activities, college faculty and students must be free to cultivate a spirit of inquiry and scholarly criticism.
 The faculty member is entitled to freedom in the classroom in discussing the subject, but he should be careful not to introduce into his teaching matters which have no relation to his field.
 Faculty and students must be able to examine ideas in an atmosphere of freedom and confidence and to participate as responsible citizens in community affairs.